FAQ

 Can I import a sample for my business without taxes?

-For what items do I need a license to import into Sri Lanka?
+For what items do I need a license?

 How can I find the HS Code of an item?